 - More than 58 percent of video plays globally were on mobile devices in late 2017.
 That figure rose to 60 percent by mid-2018 and continues to climb in 2019.

 - By 2023, three-quarters of all mobile traffic will be video.
 Mobile video is pushing the envelope of data and helping drive forward new technologies like 5G.

-Of course, viewing a live stream isn’t the only possibility.
-Modern mobile devices are capable of broadcasting as well.
-This can enable streaming live from remote locations, and more.
+When you’re designing an app, viewing a live stream isn’t the only possibility.
+Modern mobile devices are capable of broadcasting, as well.
+Depending on how you develop your app, you may be able to enable streaming live from remote locations and more.

 What is an API?

-According to Streaming Media, “The video workflow and distribution environment is incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”
+According to Streaming Media, “The video workflow and distribution environments are incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”